---

 |---|---|---|---|---|

-- Storing values in already warm account: 200
+- Storing values in an already warm account: 2 x `WARM_ACCESS`

 ### Multidimensional metering for state creation costs

 Besides the parameter changes, this proposal introduces an independent metering for state creation costs.
-The specification is derived from [EIP-8011](./eip-8011.md).
-However, it only requires two dimensions, namely, `regular_gas` and `state_gas`.
-For state creation operations, the "new state costs" are charged to `state_gas`, while the "new regular costs" are charged to `regular_gas`.
-The costs of all other operations are also charged to `regular_gas`.
+Two gas dimensions are introduced, regular-gas and state-gas.
+For state creation operations, the "new state costs" are charged to state-gas, while the "new regular costs" are charged to regular-gas.
+The costs of all other operations are charged to regular-gas.

 At the block level, only the gas used in the bottleneck resource is considered when checking if the block is full and when updating the base fee for the next block.
-This gives a new meaning to the block’s gas limit and the block’s gas target, which now corresponds to the maximum gas that can be metered in the bottleneck resource.
+This gives a new meaning to the block's gas limit and the block's gas target: each now bounds the bottleneck resource (the dimension with the highest cumulative gas used) rather than a single combined gas counter.

 #### Transaction validation